Medway Council is encouraging residents to become flu fighters this winter.

 - Frontline health and care staff employed by a voluntary-managed hospice provider

 If you are eligible for a free vaccination contact your pharmacist or GP to book an appointment.

 Cllr David Brake, Medway Council’s Portfolio Holder for Adult Services, covering Public Health, said: “I would encourage all residents who are eligible for a free flu jab to book theirs as soon as possible.
 Getting the vaccination early is the best thing you can do to protect yourself and your family this winter, I have already had mine and I would encourage residents to book theirs now.
 I am pleased that all schools across Medway will have access to free flu vaccinations as not only is catching the virus extremely unpleasant for them, but it can also spread to the whole family very quickly.”

 Medway Council is also encouraging residents to check in with older neighbours, relatives and friends over winter.

 Earlier this year the council launched the A Better Medway Together campaign to combat loneliness and social isolation in Medway which encouraged residents to make a pledge about how they would do their bit to help combat social isolation.

 As the weather gets colder the council are encouraging residents to check in with older family members and neighbours and make sure they are warm and have the supplies and medications they need.

-For more information about Staying Well This Winter visit www.medway.gov.uk/flu or follow @ABetterMedway on Facebook and Twitter for tips and advice.
+Get advice about staying well this winter or follow @ABetterMedway on Facebook and Twitter for tips and advice.